 Karen Lemmey, curator—sculpture

-Michael Mansfield, associate curator—media arts
+Michael Mansfield, curator—film and media arts

 Joanna Marsh, The James Dicke Curator of Contemporary Art

-Joann Moser, senior curator—graphic arts
+Joann Moser, deputy chief curator—graphic arts

 E. Carmen Ramos, curator—Latino art